o0101/fif/src/lib/binary-bliss/README.md

 ## **Contributing**

 Contributions are welcome!
-Whether it's improving test coverage, enhancing the custom types, or proposing new features, we encourage you to participate.
-Please make sure to fully spec your idea nd get approval before submitting a pull request.
+Whether it's improving test coverage, enhancing the custom types, or proposing new features, or improving documentation -- we heartily and warmly encourage you to participate.
+Please make sure to fully spec your idea, sign the CLA, and get approval before submitting a pull request.

 ## **Limitations**